designstem/projects/colorblindness/index-04-3-properties.md

 ##### Tasks

-1. ~Observe how the colors' effect changes when they are desaturated or saturated by using the slider beneath the color boxes.~
+1. Observe how the colors' effect changes when they are desaturated or saturated by using the slider beneath the color boxes.
-2. ~Alter the polarity profiles on the right, so that they show the effect the saturated and the desaturated colors have on you.
-After you are done, you can compare your results with average values by clicking on the button SHOW. **But don't cheat!**~ 🤨
+2. Alter the polarity profiles on the right, so that they show the effect the saturated and the desaturated colors have on you.
+After you are done, you can compare your results with average values by clicking on the button SHOW. **But don't cheat!**

 -